kubernetes-sigs/gateway-api/geps/gep-4488/index.md

   // kubebuilder:validation:MaxItems=16
   Ports []BackendPort `json:"ports,omitempty"`

-  // FQDN specifies the configuration for an FQDN backend.
-Only used if type is FQDN.
+  // Hostname specifies the configuration for an Hostname backend.
+Only used if type is Hostname.
   // +optional
-  FQDN *FQDNBackend `json:"fqdn,omitempty"`
+  Hostname *HostnameBackend `json:"hostname,omitempty"`

   // EndpointSelector specifies the configuration for an EndpointSelector backend.
 Only used if type is EndpointSelector.
   // TODO: Reference EndpointSelector GEP once added.